Blue-Phoenix-org/bluecord/README.md

 # Blue Cord
 &bull; Manage your slash commands by simple way with blue cord.

-## About Blue Cord
+## Why Blue Cord?

-Blue Cord now are in development, but new updates are incoming.
+Blue Cord is compatible with every discord wrapper (discord.js, eris, etc).
+And is very easy to use.